-Want to behold the glory that is 'The Cry of Jazz' on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or watch the Edward Bland-directed movie via subscription can be a challenge, so we here at Moviefone want to take the pressure off.
+Want to watch 'The Cry of Jazz' in the comfort of your own home?
+Discovering a streaming service to buy, rent, download, or watch the Edward Bland-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Cry of Jazz' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Cry of Jazz' right now, here are some details about the documentary flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Cry of Jazz' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'The Cry of Jazz' right now, here are some details about the documentary flick.

-What, so now you want to know what the movie's about?
+You probably already know what the movie's about, but just in case...
 Here's the plot: "Filmed in Chicago & finished in 1959, The Cry of Jazz is filmmaker, composer and arranger Edward O. Bland's polemical essay on the politics of music and race - a forecast of what he called "the death of jazz."
 A landmark moment in black film, foreseeing the civil unrest of subsequent decades, it also features the only known footage of visionary pianist Sun Ra from his beloved Chicago period.
 Featured are ample images of tenor saxophonist John Gilmore and the rest of Ra's Arkestra in Windy City nightclubs, all shot in glorious black & white."

 'The Cry of Jazz' is currently available to rent, purchase, or stream via subscription on Criterion Channel .